fujarenpaw/CodeVision/CONTRIBUTING.md

 - Use enums for fixed sets of values
 - Use async/await instead of raw promises

-### Testing Guidelines

-- Write unit tests for all new features
-- Maintain existing test coverage
-- Use meaningful test descriptions
-- Mock external dependencies

 ## Commit Messages

 Please follow these guidelines for commit messages:

-- Use the present tense ("Add feature" not "Added feature")
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Limit the first line to 72 characters or less
 - Reference issues and pull requests liberally after the first line